skellis46/slipbox/somatic practices, interoception and evidence.md

 ## interoception (as pivotal in understanding body awareness)

+> There is a time to say yes to the grammar of the gut.[@snowber-2016-embodied p.xiii]

 ![[ngram-interoception.png]]

 interoception (location in brain) -- but multifaceted.
-Not just interoception located there (can't remember the article though -- one of recent ones??)
+Not just interoception located there (can't remember the article though -- perhaps Tsakiris book opening is useful?
+Or maybe I'm thinking of Leder, [@leder-2019-insights]?)

 	First defined by Sherrington in 1906 as ability to detect signals coming from the viscera (check this).
 The definition was expanded by Craig (2002) to be "the sense of the physiological condition of the body beyond the viscera"[@valenzuela-moguillansky-2017-exteroceptive p.2] Craig's definition linked interoception to afferent pathways that carry information from sensory receptors in the body's tissues to the central nervous system to help regulate homeostatic function.
+See also [@preester-2019-preface] for overview

 Craig says interoception is distinct from the exteroceptive system -- "cutaneous mechanoreception and proprioception"[@craig-2003-interoception p.500] -- that supports bodily movement.
 Contrast this with Eddy from p.6??